-The Security Assertion Markup Language (SAML) is an open-standard, XML-based data format technology that organization's commonly use to exchange user authentication and data authorization information between an identify provider an a web application or service provider.
-The Procore web application can be configured to work different SAML-based Single-sign on (SSO) integrations.
-See Okta SSO (SAML 2.0) and Azure Active Directory SSO.
+The Security Assertion Markup Language (SAML) is an open-standard, XML-based data format technology that organisation's commonly used to exchange user authentication and data authorisation information between an identity provider and a web application or service provider.
+The Procore web application can be configured to work with different SAML-based Single-sign on (SSO) integrations.

-A service account is a dedicated user account that is created to manage a system's login access to a database or system.
-In Procore, one example of a tool that requires a dedicated service account is the hh2 synchronization client.
+A Service Account is a dedicated user account that is created to manage a system's login access to a database or system.
+In Procore, one example of a tool that requires a dedicated service account is the hh2 synchronisation client.

-A set date refers to the date that a drawing was issue.
-This is different from the date that the drawing was first uploaded to Procore.
+A Set Date refers to the date that a Drawing was issued by the design authority.
+In Procore, a set date is different from the date it was uploaded to Procore.

-A site instruction is a formal instruction sent from the head contractor that contains directives for contractors working on a project.
+A Site Instruction (SI) is a formal instruction sent from the head contractor that contains directives for contractors working on a project.